Are fossil-fuel CO2 emissions good or bad?

-The Sun-Climate Effect: The Winter Gatekeeper Hypothesis (I).
-The search for a solar signal
+The Sun-Climate Effect: The Winter Gatekeeper Hypothesis (V).
+A role for the sun in climate change

 There is no climate emergency